The following is general information about our equine friends.

 The vaccines for your horse can depend a lot on where your horse is living.
-Here are the most common vaccines for horses
+Here are the most common vaccines for horses:

-Encephalomyelitis; Eastern, Western and Venezulan
+- Encephalomyelitis; Eastern, Western and Venezulan

 Most horses need to be dewormed at least once yearly.
 The type of dewormer and how frequently it is used depends on several factors.
 Horses that are in smaller areas or have large numbers of horses in one area will probably need to be dewormed more frequently.
 Some areas of the country have different parasites than others.
 Another factor is resistance to our medications by parasites.
-To help prevent resistance your veterinarian may recommend that your horse's stool sample is checked to see if there are any parasites.
+To help prevent resistance we may recommend that your horse's stool sample is checked to see if there are any parasites.
 It is important to talk to your veterinarian and decide on a schedule that works for you.

 A Coggins test is a blood test that checks for equine infectious anemia.
 It is spread by mosquitoes and is highly contagious.
 Most equine facilities require a negative test to board or use their facility.
 It is also a requirement to travel with your horse.
 We traveling with your horse across state lines you will need a veterinarian issued health certificate and negative noggins test.
 Please allow our office adequate time for testing, plan your pre-health exam and testing with enough time before your trip.

 When your horse drops his/her food it may mean that your horse needs to have his/her teeth floated.
 Another sign of teeth bothering your horse is dropping weight without reason.The teeth of a horse continually grow throughout their life.
 Over time they can get sharp points on their teeth, which can cause chewing to be painful.